EvelineV/spinning/README.md

 - ~Convert spin-to-crimp calculator to use both units~
 - ~Add design/layout~
 - ~Add formula to go from singles WPI to plied WPI~
+- ~Deploy Angular version to GitHub pages~
 - Add Sock knitting app (convert from React) and add tests, both units
 - Immediate calculation without calculate button
 - Angular form validation on the other forms (not only spin-to-the-crimp)
 - more tests to each calculate function
-- Deploy the Angular version
+- Deploy through github actions on merge to main branch
 - (more) accessibility features
 - new formula: BPI(plied) = TPI(singles) \* numPlies
 - sock knitting app: include a short row heel